spring-jdbc-crud/simplejdbcmapper/README.md

   // Define the entities.
 The intermediate table employee_skill corresponds to mapped EmployeeSkill class and needs to be selected also.
   MultiEntity multiEntity = new MultiEntity().add(Employee.class, "emp").add(EmployeeSkill.class, "es").add(Skill.class, "s");

-   // Build your custom sql using the sql columns from getSqlColumns() String sql = """
+   // Get the columns for your 'SELECT' using sjm.getSqlColumns() String sql = """
       SELECT %s
       FROM employee emp